i-dream-of-ai/tencent-cloudbase/README-EN.md

 #### Step 3: Use AI Chat

-Return to the chat interface, recommend using models with good code generation capabilities and function call support.
+It's recommended to use models that support code generation and function calls.

 </details>

 <details>
 <summary><strong>🐙 GitHub Copilot Configuration</strong></summary>

-#### Step 1: Auto-Apply AI Rules
+#### Step 1: Use AI Rules

-Templates include `.github/` directory with Copilot-optimized configurations.
+Template's `.github/` directory contains Copilot optimized configurations.
+If not starting from template, you can ask AI to help download CloudBase rules.

-#### Step 2: Enable CloudBase MCP
+#### Step 2: Configure MCP

-Templates include `.vscode/mcp.json` with CloudBase MCP configuration

-Modify the environment ID to your CloudBase environment ID
+If using template project, MCP configuration is pre-configured.
+If not starting from template, add in `.vscode/mcp.json`:

 ```json
 {